Nutterules/ZettelKasten/000 Fleeting Notes/3 Principles for Creating Safer AI - TED Talk.md

 - if it is switched off then it learns it wasn't doing the right thing

 he mentions human bad behaviour:
+- it won't necessarily copy your behaviour, it will understand motivations and maybe help you resist temptation
+- main difficult is getting a machine to predict what life **any** person might prefer